Using an employer of record in Hong Kong

 A PEO (Professional Employer Organization) and an EOR (Employer of Record) both help you manage HR and payroll responsibilities when building a global workforce.
 However, there are a few key differences.

-While PEOs are a useful way to outsource HR responsibilities, they canโt act as a legal employer on your behalf.
+While PEOs are a useful way to outsource HR responsibilities, they can’t act as a legal employer on your behalf.
 You therefore still need to have a registered legal entity in Hong Kong if you wish to hire within the country.

-Payoneer WFM provides expert support when hiring in Hong Kong.
-Speak to us today to find out how we can help your business.
+Book a demo today to find out how we can help your business.

 1) Is an employer of record legal in Hong Kong?